-Your teaching will be observed weekly by your school-based mentor.
-During each placement you will also have at least one joint observation with your professional mentor and one joint observation with the programme Lead.
+Your teaching will be observed by your school-based mentor and during each placement you will also have at least one joint observation with your professional mentor and one joint observation with the programme Lead.
 These are the people who will be available to support and mentor you throughout your training.

-Throughout each placement you will complete interim and final reviews alongside your mentor to report on your progress against the core development areas.
+Throughout each placement you will complete interim and final reviews alongside your mentor to report on your progress against the core development areas of the ITT Curriculum.

 For the PGCE element of this programme, you will attend 8 days of training at The University of Manchester and have full access to all facilities.
 The programme comprises four course units, and an ethical approval process in preparation for conducting an enquiry.
 Each course unit is worth 15 credits, giving a total of 60 credits at postgraduate Master’s level.